Many of us want to make a difference in the world, to take actions that have a real positive impact.

 It can be valuable to do your own research to find excellent giving opportunities.
 If you’re going to do your own research, decide how much research to do based on (a) how much you’re giving; and (b) how much you might give in the future.
 If you’re giving a lot now, or in the future it can be worth the time invested.

-If you’re donating to individual charities we also recommend discussing your options with other people interested in effective giving (such as the Giving What We Can community).
+If you’re donating to individual charities we also recommend discussing your options with other people interested in effective giving (such as the Giving What We Can community), looking at the research conducted by charity evaluators, and reading our guide on how to evaluate charities.

 Our recommendations cover a mix of different causes and range from opportunities with robust evidence to some that are more speculative (but potentially higher impact).